Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 this gives the velocity components.

-On the cylinder surface $r = R$, the radial velocity remains
+On the cylinder surface $r = a$, the radial velocity remains

 $$
 v_r = 0,